 P.Solberg/P.Mills, Subaru Impreza S9 WRC03, Rally Deutschland 2003, 8th. – Pîcture by Subaru World Rally Team

 Kazuo Ogawa, who had been named Impreza chief in the spring of 2001, was responsible for the design of the new car in Subaru, while again Peter Stevens, on behalf of Prodrive, played an important role in the external and aero design.

-The new car, that would become the fourth generation of the Impreza, included revisions to the engine, roll-cage, body panels and the aerodynamic package.
+The new car, which would become the fourth generation of the Impreza, included revisions to the engine, roll-cage, body panels and the aerodynamic package.
 A lighter and stiffer bodyshell was designed, while under the bonnet the turbo, exhaust manifold and engine mapping were modified to improve performance and power.

 But one of the areas where more efforts were devoted was the improvement of the aerodynamic package.
-The main goals were to increase downforce generation without increasing drag and to improve the engine cooling efficiency.
+The main goals were to increase downforce generation without increasing drag and to improve engine cooling efficiency.

 One of the main solutions adopted to generate additional downforce was the introduction of a new rear wing, taller than the previous one, and with four vertical fins.

 Subaru Impreza S9 WRC03 rear wing – Picture by Subaru World Rally Team

 The addition of vertical fins allowed increasing downforce when the car was sideways, by using pressure from air flowing laterally, but it also increased drag.
 The Impreza WRC03 was the first WRC car to include them, and soon Peugeot and Ford reproduced the solution in their own rear wings.
 The solution quickly proved to be effective, as Petter Solberg recognized in this interview for Rallirinki published inside the #ReliveRallyFinland2003 project: “In Finland, they helped a lot in the high-speed corners.
 I think it was 0,1-0,2 seconds per kilometer in the speed on the corners”.